mifi/lossless-cut/README.md

 ## Documentation

-Drag drop a video file into player to load or use <kbd>⌘</kbd>/<kbd>CTRL</kbd>+<kbd>O</kbd>.
-Select the start and end time and press the scissors button.
+- Drag drop a video file into player to load or use <kbd>⌘</kbd>/<kbd>CTRL</kbd>+<kbd>O</kbd>.
+- Select the start and end time
+- Press the scissors button to export a slice.
+- Press the camera button to take a snapshot.

 The original video files will not be modified.
-Instead it creates a lossless export in the same directory as the original file.
-Preserves exif data.
+Instead it creates a lossless export in the same directory as the original file with from/to timestamps.
+Note that the cut is currently not precise around the cutpoints, so video before/after the nearest keyframe will be lost.
+EXIF data is preserved.

 ### Keyboard shortcuts
 - <kbd>SPACE</kbd> Play/pause